dotnet/iot/src/devices/ShiftRegister/README.md

-# Generic shift register binding
+# Generic shift register

+The [ShiftRegister](ShiftRegister.cs) binding abstracts the interaction with the storage register, the storage clock, the register clock and other shift register capabilities.
+This binding enables interaction via GPIO or SPI.

 A shift register enables controlling multiple devices, like LEDs, using a small number of pins (minimum of 3 -- data, data clock and register latch).
 Shift registers can be daisy-chained without requiring using additional pins, enabling addressing a large number of devices, limited only by current and the algorithms you use.